Recovery support for farmers

 More information is available on the National Centre for Farmer Health website.

 The Rural Financial Counselling Service offers free and independent financial information, options, decision making support and referral services to farmers and small, related rural businesses who are in, or at risk of, financial hardship.

 What recovery services is Agriculture Victoria providing?

 Agriculture Victoria can offer technical advice on:

 - grazing, cropping and pasture management

 - farm mapping and planning

 - water quality

 - weed management

-As of 31 May, Agriculture Victoria has delivered 239 recovery activities engaging more than 2,319 farmers across flood and storm impacted regions.
+As of 2 November, Agriculture Victoria has been involved in and supported the delivery of 351 recovery activities engaging 3,301 farmers across flood and storm impacted regions.